The rhythm of drumming is easy for our body, as is the rhythm of our mother's heartbeat.

 The joint drumming has numerous advantages .
 By joining a drum circle (English: Drum Circle ), we are tuned to the invisible energy between us and combines in a common goal.

-Group drums can complement typical conversation techniques.
-Players can express their feelings without saying anything or having to disclose their problems.
-Drumming in circles, ensembles and playing together can be a connecting experience that promotes self -expression and camaraderie and at the same time offers a lot of fun to participate.
+Group drumming can complement typical talk therapy techniques.
+Players can express their feelings without having to say anything or reveal their problems.
+Drumming in circles and ensembles and making music together can be a bonding experience that promotes self-expression and camaraderie, while also being a lot of fun to participate in.

 Drumming shared drums reduces barriers, strengthens the self -confidence of the individual and the team, reduces stress, motivates and promotes the spontaneity.